Projects

 We know that partisan affiliations of a news outlet shapes their reporting.
 When an issue is controversial and there are competing viewpoints based on partisanship, how do news outlets affect each others’ reporting?
 If NPR were to say something, would it be because New York Times said the same thing, or was it because Fox News said the opposite thing, and now NPR is compelled to rebut?

-The Intermedia Agenda-setting (IAS) theory says that news outlets influence other’s reporting by co-orienting journalists towards a specific agenda.
+The Intermedia Frame-Building hypothesis posits that given an agenda, framing choices of different media outlets are influenced by each other.
+For example, if Fox news talks about Mpox by placing an emphasis on the sexual nature of transmission, NPR would follow up with their own views on the sexual nature of transmission of Mpox.
 We represent this phenomenon as a network problem, with news outlets as the nodes, and intermedia influence as the edges.
 First, we focus on news frames surrounding sexuality and Mpox, obtained from the aforementioned analysis.
 While right-leaning news articles overwhelmingly stigmatized Sexual and Gender Minorities (SGMs) and preached abstinence, left-leaning articles offered competing frames, highlighting the need for sex-positive and queer affirmative approaches.
 Second, we derive time series data signifying the number of published articles by each outlet that feature these frames.
 Third, we infer a network of influence between outlets using the time series data.
 The network inference is done using a combination of Transfer Entropy and Bayesian structure learning in R. Thus, we have an intermedia influence network.

 Order in Chorus: Studying group decision-making in meerkats using move call dynamics